 Prevention of HE starts at the manufacturing stage, where fabrication methods, especially with regard to process temperatures, play a vital role.

-The most important criterion is preventing hydrogen becoming entrapped in the metal in the first place, requiring careful management of containment materials and temperature profiles during melting, alloying, casting and solidification.
+The most important criterion is preventing hydrogen from becoming entrapped in the metal in the first place, requiring careful management of containment materials and temperature profiles during melting, alloying, casting and solidification.
 Many secondary material processing stages, such as electrochemical cleaning (pickling), electroplating and passivation, can also cause hydrogen to diffuse into the metal.
 Again, the choice of chemicals and temperatures for these processes is critical.

 To determine which types of alloys offer the best means of preventing HE in any particular application, users need to consider a number of factors.
 These include the type of media, working temperatures and pressures, project timescales and costs, and whether other corrosive chemicals such as sulfur and sodium chloride also need to be taken into account.
 Contact between hydrogen gas in the environment and a metal surface at room temperature rarely constitutes a problem in itself.
 However, if the system or component reacts with other environmental contaminants such as chlorides, this can start an electrochemical process in which the corrosion byproducts can lead to HE.

 Without a doubt, the best starting point is the NACE MR0175/ISO 15156 materials standard.
-Maintained by NACE International (formerly known as the National Association of Corrosion Engineers) and also adopted by the International Organization for Standards, this specifically covers the suitability of materials for use in H2S containing environments.
+Maintained by NACE International (formerly known as the National Association of Corrosion Engineers) and also adopted by the International Organization for Standards, this specification covers the suitability of materials for use in H2S containing environments.
 It details the selection, heat treatment and qualification of a wide range of carbon and low-alloy steels, and corrosion-resistant alloys.

 Most of Parker’s instrumentation valves, tubes and fittings are available in a wide range of corrosion resistant alloys that comply with the metallurgical requirements of NACE MR0175/ISO 15156.
 The optimum choice for many applications involving H2S exposure is nickel alloy 625.
 This nickel-chromium-molybdenum alloy also contains niobium, which acts with the molybdenum to stiffen the material and provide high strength without requiring a strengthening heat treatment during its manufacture.
 The alloy is also highly resistant to a wide range of corrosive chemicals.